al-r/coin-app/README.md

 ## Installation

+In your terminal, go to where you copied this github repository.

-Run "npm install" for the initial setup.
+Then, run "npm install" for the initial setup.